rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/NasFileset.md

 - hardlinkSupportEnabled: System.Boolean
   - Whether optimized backup of hardlinks is supported on this fileset.
 - nasMigrationInfo: System.String
-  - Information pertaining to migration of the NAS host from Rubrik CDM to RSC.
+  - Information pertaining to switching the NAS host from Rubrik CDM to RSC.
 - id: System.String
   - The object's FID.
 - nasShare: NasShare